Blow-up criteria for the semilinear parabolic equations driven by mixed local-nonlocal operators: Introduction and main result

 \begin{rem} Theorem \ref{th1} provides a necessary and sufficient condition for the finite-time blow-up of the solution to problem \eqref{mainproblem}.
 This implies that, rather than directly establishing the blow-up of the solution, it suffices to verify the more readily computable condition (ii).
 Moreover, Theorem \ref{th1} extends the contribution of Carhuas-Torre et al. by complementing their recent result in \cite{Castillo3}, in which sufficient conditions for the blow-up of solutions to problem \eqref{mainproblem} were established.
 It is worth noting that Theorem \ref{th1} extends the recent results of Chung et al. \cite{Chung} for the mixed local–nonlocal operator. \end{rem}

-As an application of Theorem \ref{th1} we deduce the following interesting results recovering the Fujita exponent discussed in the main result of \cite{Biagi}. \begin{cor} Suppose that $h=1$ and $f=u^p (p>1).$ Then, problem \eqref{mainproblem} has no global solution for any nonnegative and nontrivial initial data $u_0 \in L^\infty(\mathbb{R}^d) \cap L^1(\mathbb{R}^d)$ if and only \end{cor}
+As an application of Theorem \ref{th1} we deduce the following interesting results recovering the Fujita exponent discussed in the main result of \cite{Biagi}. \begin{cor} Suppose that $h=1$ and $f=u^p (p>1).$ Then, problem \eqref{mainproblem} has no global solution for any positive initial data $u_0 \in C_0\left(\mathbb{R}^{d}\right) \cap L^1(\mathbb{R}^d)$ if and only \end{cor}

 Another interesting consequence of Theorem~\ref{th1} is the following result, which complements \cite[Corollary 7]{Castillo3}, since the behaviour of the solution at the Fujita critical exponent was not addressed there.